 Data Analysis.
 All biological and ecological data were compiled and analyzed using Microsoft Office Excel.
 Standard statistical methodologies were applied following Snedecor and Cochran (2014).

-Results and Discussion
+Results and Discussion (Should add more details for discussion)

 Gastro-Somatic Index (GaSI)

 Monthly GaSI values for Scoliodon laticaudus exhibited significant temporal variation (range: 2.794 – 6.88).
 The highest pooled GaSI was recorded in February 2025 (6.88), followed by January 2025 (5.1413).
 The lowest values were observed in May 2024 (2.794) and April 2024 (3.447).